 Announcing the Catholic Studies Major!

 The Catholic Studies major will begin in the the 2019-2020 school year.
-The program will encounter and study those points in the life of the Church where it has most faithfully taken up God’s gracious call and cooperatively engaged in the unfolding of magisterial Truth, saintly Goodness, and sacramental Beauty in its people and work.
-Get in on the ground floor of this major and minor and help to shape the future of this amazing new faith-based and intellectually rigorous program by contacting Dr. Eric Hall at firstname.lastname@example.org or Dr. Mark Smillie at email@example.com.
+The program will encounter Christ and his bride, the Church, where she has most faithfully taken up God’s gracious call.
+More than an academic discipline, Catholic Studies seeks a way of seeing how all things in the world hang together through the teachings of the Church, illuminated by and through an imaginative and compelling cast of characters that inflame the imagination.
+Get in on the ground floor of this major and minor and help to shape the future of this amazing new faith-based and intellectually rigorous program by contacting Dr. Eric Hall at email@example.com or Dr. Mark Smillie at firstname.lastname@example.org.
 We would love to chat with you and get you some more information, helping you take the faithfulness of the Church into whatever occupation and vocation you might be called to take up.

 What to Expect

 Catholic Studies looks at the ways that reason, culture, and person can be integrated into the life of Roman Catholic faith, celebrating the cooperation between God and person when this faithful synthesis is achieved.
 Its goal is to help students see the Truth, Beauty, and Goodness of the body of Christ and to bring this Truth, Beauty, and Goodness into whatever occupation and vocation they should be called to take up.